philip jonathan Home articles talks lancs other life cymraeg

 welcome a chroeso

-I'm a statistical modeller at the School of Mathematical Sciences at Lancaster University.
+I'm a semi-retired statistical modeller at the School of Mathematical Sciences at Lancaster University.

 I work in extreme value analysis for oceanographic and ocean engineering applications, Bayesian methods for monitoring of large systems in time and inversion methods in remote sensing.
 I'm interested in uncertainty quantification generally, particularly in application to modelling our physical environment.